This page addresses the following topics:

-If informal efforts to save your job are not successful, you may need to take more formal steps within the company.
+If informal efforts to save your job are unsuccessful, more formal efforts may need to be taken with the company.
 You must follow the official grievance or complaint process to the letter in challenging your termination.
 This is true whether it is set out in a handbook or manual or has been explained by company personnel.
 Ordinarily, such internal appeals or grievance procedures require you to act within a certain amount of time and to communicate with only specified company officials.
 At each step in the process, you should make a written request for reinstatement to your position and document the company's responses to your arguments.
 Be persistent but professional.
 You must exhaust the company's internal grievance procedures before you do anything else to try to get your job back.

 Union employees clearly have an advantage when it comes to appealing an unfair or illegal termination.
 They have detailed grievance procedures to follow.
 They have designated representatives for arbitration if necessary.
 Most non-union employees have to figure out for themselves what steps will be most likely to produce a desirable outcome.
 If their immediate supervisor was the problem, how far up the ladder should they go to lodge a complaint?
 And if they appear to be doing an "end run" to a higher-level manager or administrator, will they be doing themselves more harm than good?